Books we can’t wait to read in 2017

 Heiny's 2015 short story collection Single, Carefree, Mellow

-, which is a good reason to look forward to this, her first novel, which concerns a man who tries to befriend his ex-wife after he leaves her for a younger woman.
+, which is a good reason to look forward to this, her first novel, which concerns a man who tries to be friends with his ex-wife after he leaves her for a younger woman.

 Borne by Jeff VanderMeer (4/25, MCD)